-After a somewhat controversial Concord Saratoga Alarm Chronograph (Ref.
-0320219) wristwatch that was released about two months ago during the last Baselworld 2013 show, the Swiss watchmaker has issued yet another quartz-powered timekeeper.
-Called Concord Saratoga Lady White (ref.
-SKU 0320214), the new watch, too, pays homage to the famous Saratoga Race Course, a thoroughbred horse racing track which is located in Saratoga Springs, New York, United States.
+After a somewhat controversial Saratoga Alarm Chronograph (0320219) that was released about two months ago during the last Baselworld 2013 show, Concord has issued yet another quartz-powered timekeeper.
+The new Concord Saratoga Lady White (ref.
+SKU 0320214), too, pays homage to the legendary Saratoga Race Course, a thoroughbred horse racing track which is located in Saratoga Springs, New York, United States.

 Usually reserved for “higher” brands, this accurate and fairly reliable movement was used in earlier TAG Heuer Link series of sporty three-handers, as well as in Eterna Artena Lady and Maurice Lacroix Calypso collections.

 Since the movement comes almost free compared with the price of the timekeeper (I was told that the Swiss brand plans to sell the watch for CHF 3900 MSRP), the Concord Saratoga Lady tries to justify the price with lots of diamonds and beautifully executed white mother of pearl dial, which is crafted of two MOP pieces of slightly different color.

 The whole thirty-two of these precious stones that measure around 0.416 carats adore the signature octagonal bezel, while the other six diamonds are neatly spaced between elegantly shaped Roman numerals and serve as hour markers.